booyaa/booyaa.github.io/blog/2019-0016-aws-devops-pro-certification-cloudformation .md

 yum update -y aws-cfn-bootstrap /opt/aws/bin/cfn-signal -e $? --stack ${AWS::StackName} --resource AutoScalingGroup --region ${AWS::Region}
 ```

-Only works on Autoscaling groups and EC2 instances
+Only works on Autoscaling groups and EC2 instances.

+Common uses scenario: spin up servers, wait until servres are up to attach auto scaling group.

+- DeletionPolicy - define what happens to a resource when the stack is deleted.
+Possible values are:
+  - Delete - default
-- DeletionPolicy
+  - Retain
+  - Snapshot - only available to EBS, RDS and RedShift.
+Storage costs for storing the snapshot.
 - DependsOn - has no guarentees that the process will have completed successfully
 - Metadata
 - UpdatePolicy
 - UpdateReplacePolicy

-Know when to use the [Wait condition][docs_wait_conditions]
+Know when to use the [Wait condition][docs_wait_conditions] over a CreationPolicy.

 ### Pseudo Parameters

+### Nested stacks

+- A stack contains resources: S3 bucket, EC2 instances and other AWS services
+- A stack can also contain another stack as a resource.
+- Allow a complex infrastructure to be split up into managable templates.
+- Stack Limits: 200/60/60 resources/outputs/parameters can be overcomed using nest stacks
+- Allow resources

+## Stack updates

+Stack Policy is JSON only.

+- general rule is to allow everything, but deny specific resources
+- The absence of stack policy means all updates are permitted
+- once applied it can't be deleted
+- once applied all objects are protected and Update:* is denied
+- FIXME: Resource impacts (didn't undersand this) 1:44

 ## Why?